-Apprentices must have a maximum of 60 minutes to complete the multiple-choice test (unless the EPAO accepts special arrangements for that apprentice based, for example, on an official education or health plan).
+Apprentices must have a maximum of 60-minutes to complete the multiple choice test (unless the EPAO accepts special arrangements for that apprentice based, for example, on an official education or health plan).

-The multiple-choice test is closed book i.e. the apprentice cannot refer to reference books or materials but will be allowed the use of a calculator to conduct any calculations.
+The multiple choice test is closed book i.e. the apprentice cannot refer to reference books or materials but will be allowed the use of a calculator to conduct any calculations.

-Apprentices must take the multiple-choice test in a suitably controlled environment, that is a quiet space, free of distractions and influence, and must be taken in the presence of an invigilator who is the responsibility of the EPAO.
+Apprentices must take the multiple choice test in a suitably controlled environment, that is quiet space, free of distractions and influence, in the presence of an EPAO invigilator.
+The invigilator may be the independent assessor or another external person employed by the EPAO.
 Multiple choice tests may be taken in person or remotely.
-There must be no more than 15 apprentices to a single invigilator if in person: or one-to-five if remote.
-EPAOs must ensure appropriate methods to prevent misrepresentation, for example, screen share and 360-degree camera function with an administrator or invigilator where the test is taken remotely.
+There must be no more than 15 apprentices to a single invigilator if in person; or one-to-five if remote.
+EPAOs must ensure appropriate methods to prevent mis-representation, for example, screen share and 360 degree camera function with an administrator/invigilator where the test is taken remotely.